ssurucu/SWE544_2015Fall_Project2/README.md

 8) Commit:68f350a 12/01/2016 - Broadcast message in server has been defined.
 Server-multiple client messaging added

-7) Commit:        12/01/2016 - Client side UI has been connected to the controller.
-Server side now has two threads for incoming-outgoing messages.
+7) Commit:        12/01/2016 - Server side now has two threads for incoming-outgoing messages.